Medically reviewed by Drugs.com. Last updated on Sep 16, 2020.

 Respiratory: Cough (6%), bronchitis (4%), epistaxis, flu-like symptoms, pneumonia

-<1% (Limited to important or life-threatening): acute exacerbations of multiple sclerosis, aggressive behavior, alopecia, angina pectoris, anterior chamber eye hemorrhage, aphasia, apnea, arthropathy, avascular necrosis of femoral head, bronchospasm, bullous rash, bundle branch block, cardiac arrhythmia, cardiac disease, cholecystitis, cholelithiasis, cholinergic syndrome, deafness, dehydration, delirium, dementia, depersonalization, diabetes mellitus, dyskinesia, ECG abnormality, emotional lability, eosinophilia, esophageal stenosis, esophagitis, extrasystoles, facial edema, gastric ulcer, gastrointestinal hemorrhage, gingival hyperplasia, glaucoma, granulocytopenia, hallucination, hematoma, hematuria, hepatic insufficiency, hyperglycemia, hyperkalemia, hypertension, hypoglycemia, hypotension, hypothyroidism, immune thrombocytopenia, impotence, increased liver enzymes, intestinal obstruction, inversion T wave on ECG, irritable bowel syndrome, leukopenia, lymphocytosis, manic reaction, menstrual disease, myocardial infarction, nephrolithiasis, neuropathy, paralysis, paranoia, paresthesia, peptic ulcer, pericarditis, peripheral ischemia, skin photosensitivity reaction, pleural effusion, pulmonary embolism, pulmonary fibrosis, rectal disease, renal insufficiency, seizure, sepsis, supraventricular tachycardia, syncope, systemic lupus erythematosus, tachycardia, tenosynovitis, thrombocytopenia, thrombophlebitis, ulcerative colitis, urinary retention, urination disorder, vasculitis
+<1%, postmarketing, and/or case reports: acute exacerbations of multiple sclerosis, aggressive behavior, alopecia, angina pectoris, anterior chamber eye hemorrhage, aphasia, apnea, arthropathy, avascular necrosis of femoral head, bronchospasm, bullous rash, bundle branch block, cardiac arrhythmia, cardiac disease, cholecystitis, cholelithiasis, cholinergic syndrome, deafness, dehydration, delirium, dementia, depersonalization, diabetes mellitus, dyskinesia, ECG abnormality, emotional lability, eosinophilia, esophageal stenosis, esophagitis, extrasystoles, facial edema, gastric ulcer, gastrointestinal hemorrhage, gingival hyperplasia, glaucoma, granulocytopenia, hallucination, hematoma, hematuria, hepatic insufficiency, hyperglycemia, hyperkalemia, hypertension, hypoglycemia, hypotension, hypothyroidism, immune thrombocytopenia, impotence, increased liver enzymes, intestinal obstruction, inversion T wave on ECG, irritable bowel syndrome, leukopenia, lymphocytosis, manic reaction, menstrual disease, myocardial infarction, nephrolithiasis, neuropathy, paralysis, paranoia, paresthesia, peptic ulcer, pericarditis, peripheral ischemia, skin photosensitivity reaction, pleural effusion, pulmonary embolism, pulmonary fibrosis, rectal disease, renal insufficiency, seizure, sepsis, supraventricular tachycardia, syncope, systemic lupus erythematosus, tachycardia, tenosynovitis, thrombocytopenia, thrombophlebitis, ulcerative colitis, urinary retention, urination disorder, vasculitis

 Concerns related to adverse effects: